Asqatasun/Contrast-Finder/documentation/en/Howto-use.md

 ### Level AAA

-For level AAA the logic is the same one, only the ratio increases in the the following way:
+For level AAA the logic is the same, only the ratios increase in the the following way:

-* 4.5 ratio become 7
+* 4.5 ratio becomes 7
-* 3 ratio become 4.5
+* 3 ratio becomes 4.5

 Which gives extensively the following: